Heliostat in der Sonne

 • HELIOKON GmbH

-• Ministry for Economic Affairs, Innovation, Digitalisation and Energy of the State of North Rhine-Westphalia using ERDF funds.
+• Ministry of Economic Affairs, Innovation, Digitalisation and Energy of the State of North Rhine-Westphalia using ERDF funds

 Morewa-Def

-Mobile and renewable energy and water supply unit for rural populations in semi-arid areas
+Mobile and regenerative energy and water supply unit for rural populations in semi-arid areas

-In this definition project, contacts are being established with processing companies and the state university in South Kazakhstan.
+In this definition project, contacts are being established with processing companies and the state university in southern Kazakhstan.
 The overarching goal is to develop a supply unit for the rural population in Kazakhstan.
-Through solar applications, this supply unit is to generate drinking water from the air as well as to provide heat and electricity.
-Due to high temperature differences between summer and winter, the water and heat supply in rural areas is a great challenge.
+This supply unit will use solar applications to obtain drinking water from the air and provide heat and electricity.
+Due to high temperature differences between summer and winter, the supply of water and heat is a major challenge in rural areas.

-In the first part of the intended project, the needs and possibilities in Kazakhstan will be explored.
+In the first part of the planned project, the needs and possibilities in Kazakhstan will be analysed.
 In the second part, a prototype of the supply unit will be designed and produced.
-Subsequently, it is planned to carry out field tests of the unit in Kazakhstan in order to test the security of supply.
+Field tests of the enclosure are then planned in Kazakhstan to test the security of supply.

 An article by Deutsche Welle can be found here.